throwpedro/pizza_shop/README.md

-# pizza_shop
+# Pizza shop

-building the same front with different tools
+This repo is a collection of projects implementing "the same" front end with different tools.